gndfjrkfjrk79-creator/aichatbot/README.md

             // Default
             if (!response) {
-                response = "I can solve math problems and help with Roblox!
-What do you need?";
+                response = "I can solve math, help with Roblox, or answer questions.
+Ask me anything!";
             }

             setTimeout(function() {